No Database? No Problem: Using discord with Simple Family Structures

 Fitting a Discordant-Kinship Regression Model

-We then use discord_regression()
+We then use discord_regression() to fit a

 discordant-kinship model, predicting y1 from y2.
 Based on the structure